PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 15:08:38
+Last updated: 2024-04-08 15:10:58
-Random Quote: Some people wander around their whole lives looking for a way out, but there’s only one path and it leads you ever deeper. -
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah